Above: A solid can have a fractal surface in three different ways. In

 governed by a fractal geometry.
 Scattering x rays from the

-material establishes a "fractal dimension" of nearly 3, meaning that
+material establishes a "fractal dimension" of nearly 3,

 surface of the internal pore network practically fills all the inside